datastackacademy/deb-intro/deb/ch2/ep1/README.md

 ```

 ### Using `LIKE`
 We saw how to directly match stings using `=` but often we want to look for columns containing a value.
 To do this, we use the `LIKE` condition.
 This statement takes the column name, followed by `LIKE` and then string to compare against.
-Within this comparision string, we use the `%` wildcard to match anything.
+Within this comparison string, we use the `%` wildcard to match anything.
 For example, to get colors starting with `Dark` we would do:

 ```sql
 -- select any color starting with Dark